 Assuming everything works, now is a good time to go ahead and do a rough calibration of the probe.
 Slowly lower the X-axis until the nozzle is right above the bed, using a piece of paper to test distance as you normally would when leveling.
 With the nozzle at the proper height, adjust the Auto Bed Leveling sensor until that is the exact point it triggers and the LED light comes on.
 This can take a few minutes to get perfect, but only needs to be done once.

-While the Ender-3 firmware is open source and available on Github, it’s an outdated version of Marlin and lacks support for Auto Bed Leveling.
-In fact, most of the Auto Bed Leveling code has been stripped from the configuration file, making it almost impossible to implement after the fact.
+While the official Ender-3 firmware is open source and available on Github, it’s an outdated version of Marlin, lacks several basic safety features and has no support for Auto Bed Leveling.
+In fact, most of the Auto Bed Leveling code has been stripped from the configuration file, making it a headache to implement after the fact.

 My biggest concern with enabling Auto Bed Leveling was that many owners reported it would require a trade-off of features.
 The Melzi board only has 128k flash memory, and ABL uses a good chunk of this to operate.
-Hell bent on keeping the LCD screen and SD Card support, 2 options that are most often sacrificed, I managed to fit BILINEAR Auto Bed Leveling by disabling just the SPEAKER, EEPROM and ADVANCED_PAUSE_FEATURE.
-When everything was said and done, it worked out to a total of 93% flash memory usage and 92% variable memory usage, leaving enough wiggle room for later adjustments.
+Hell bent on keeping the LCD screen and SD Card support, 2 options that are most often sacrificed, I managed to fit BILINEAR Auto Bed Leveling by disabling just the SPEAKER, ARC_SUPPORT and EEPROM_CHITCHAT (EEPROM is still enabled).
+When everything was said and done, it worked out to a total of 98% flash memory usage and 29% variable memory usage, leaving enough wiggle room for later adjustments.

-This custom firmware has been specifically made for the Ender-3, using the default settings and the Auto Bed Leveling configuration we setup above.
+This custom firmware has been specifically made for the Ender-3, uses the default printer settings and the Auto Bed Leveling configuration we setup above.
 If you used a different sensor, mounting bracket or even some other machine, it may be necessary to adjust the probe offsets and other values to reflect your specific 3D Printer.
-The full list of my changes are documented under Commits on Github, so feel free to use those as needed.
+The full list of my changes are documented in the description on Github, so feel free to use those as needed.

 Lastly, if you haven’t done so already, you will need to flash a Bootloader on the control board.
 This is a necessary, one-time precursor that will allow you to flash your choice of custom firmware on the Ender-3 or CR-10.
 My previous guide covers this process from start to finish and is available at the link below.